SarveshMankar/SarveshMankar/README.md

 ---

 <h2 align='center'>Quote of the Moment</h2>
-<h3 quote align='center'>I have a political attitude, but I'm certainly not a politician.</h3 quote>
+<h3 quote align='center'>Some folks can look so busy doing nothin' that they seem indispensable.</h3 quote>

 ---